-This year we have expanded to a tournament between eight teams in the county.
+This past year we expanded to a tournament between eight teams in the county.
 We hope to continue to grow and be able to donate to UCSD Moores so that one day the cure for cancer is found and there are no more names for the back of the jerseys.

 In 2012, Keith's best friend and fellow Mt.
 Carmel Baseball Coach, Kyle Owsley, found out that his mom - Kendra Couch - had been diagnosed with Stage 4 Bone Cancer.
 It was a tragic coincidence that this happened the same year that the annual Cancer Game started.

 On February 5, 2013, Kendra lost her battle at just 52 years old.
 This amazing and charismatic woman left behind two sons, a daughter and a wonderful husband.
 Her loss was felt through the community and impacted everyone whose lives she had touched.

 This year, as the Cancer Game evolved into a tournament, Keith knew that he wanted to acknowledge Kendra and her family.
 The Cancer Game was renamed the Kendra Couch Classic in her honor.